CUDC visited Hewitsons’ Cambridge office to learn about how a successful law firm operates and the legal profession in the UK.

 Hewitsons Partner Mark Elmslie, who was among the speakers, said afterwards: “It was great to have the students here.
 They all seemed to be very attentive and driven.
 They were clearly interested to learn about some of the differences between the legal systems here in the UK and in China, and how a law firm services the needs of its clients on a day to day basis.”

-The visit formed part of the Cambridge Academic Development Seminar (CADS) programme, which was jointly organised by China UK Development Centre (CUDC), Maxer Education Institute (Maxer) and various Colleges in Cambridge to bring outstanding overseas students to Cambridge for professional academic and language courses.
+The visit formed part of the Cambridge Academic Development Seminar (CADS) programme, which was organised by China UK Development Centre (CUDC), Maxer Education Institute (Maxer) at various Colleges in Cambridge to bring outstanding overseas students to Cambridge for professional academic and language courses.
 As part of this, the students visit top international companies.

 As well as having offices in Cambridge, London, Milton Keynes and Northampton, Hewitsons has an international reach, through Law Exchange International (LEI), which the firm founded in 1994.
 LEI is an association of independent law firms covering the world’s major commercial centres, giving clients access to a comprehensive web of trusted local legal counsel from across the globe.
 It now has 33 independent law firms as members, from 29 countries, with membership growing each year.